oflenake/visiondream-solution/README.md

-# VisiondreamSolution
+# VisionDream Solution

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:44340/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve --open` for a dev server and automatically open the default app dev url in the browser.

 ## Code scaffolding